 - 6A.
-A judicial adjunct should avoid making public comment on the merits of a pending action, except as appropriate in the course of official duties. - 6B.
-A judicial adjunct should never disclose confidential information received in the course of official duties, except as required in the performance of those duties. - 6C.
-These restrictions on disclosure continue to apply after the conclusion of the judicial adjunct's service, unless modified by the appointing judge.
+A court-appointed neutral should avoid making public comment on the merits of a pending action, except as appropriate in the course of official duties. - 6B.
+A court-appointed neutral should never disclose confidential information received in the course of official duties, except as required in the performance of those duties. - 6C.
+These restrictions on disclosure continue to apply after the conclusion of the court-appointed neutral's service, unless modified by the appointing judge.